-I am an AI scientist at XTX Markets.
+I am a scientist at XTX.

 My doctorate was on statistical foundations for learning on graphs and high-dimensional probability, co-advised by Prof Kimon Fountoulakis and Prof Aukosh Jagannath at the Cheriton School of Computer Science, University of Waterloo.

-Before that, I did my M.Math. at UWaterloo with Jeffrey Shallit on algorithmic number theory and combinatorics on words, and my undergrad at IIT Jodhpur.
+Before that, I did my M.Math. at UWaterloo with Prof Jeffrey Shallit on algorithmic number theory and combinatorics on words, and my undergrad at IIT Jodhpur.

 Fun fact: my Erdős number is 2 via Jeffrey Shallit.